kyma-project/control-plane/docs/provisioner/01-01-provisioner-overview.md

 type: Overview
 ---

 Runtime Provisioner is a Kyma Control Plane component responsible for provisioning, installing, and deprovisioning clusters.
-You can provision empty clusters or clusters with Kyma (Kyma Runtimes).
+When provisioning a cluster, you can choose whether to provision a cluster with Kyma (Kyma Runtime), by providing **kymaConfig**, or not.
 Runtime Provisioner is registered in Compass in Director as an Integration System.

 It allows you to provision the clusters in the following ways:
 - [through Gardener](#tutorials-provision-clusters-through-gardener) on: